Access to employment – Government action

 Employment is generally an area reserved to the UK Government, although the Welsh Government has some limited powers.

-- In 2018, the Welsh Government launched an Inclusive Apprenticeship Disability Action Plan, with actions to withdraw barriers for disabled people accessing apprenticeships.
+- In 2018, the Welsh Government launched its ‘Inclusive Apprenticeships: Disability Action Plan for Apprenticeships’.

-- In 2017, the Welsh Government launched its national strategy Prosperity for All, which includes skills and employability as a priority area.
+- In 2017, the Welsh Government launched its national strategy, ‘Prosperity for All’, which includes skills and employability as a priority.
 An employability plan and economic action plan followed in 2018 to tackle unemployment and economic inactivity.

-- In 2016, the Welsh Government published its five-year strategy for Taking Wales Forward, detailing how it would improve job opportunities, including by addressing employment gaps and offering working parents higher levels of free childcare than the rest of Britain.
+- In 2016, the Welsh Government published its five-year strategy, ‘Taking Wales Forward’, including plans to address employment gaps and offer working parents higher levels of free childcare than elsewhere in Britain.

 The assessment was made based on the evidence available up to 30/09/2021